The Southwest Scoliosis and Spine Institute has skilled surgeons that are expert in conducting a Lumbar Laminectomy

 - return to work safely

-Insurance pre-authorization will be obtained by our office from your insurance company.
-You may also receive a confirmation letter from them.
-A stay of one or two days in the hospital may be authorized; if your physician determines that additional days are needed, one of our caseworkers will update your status and extend the authorization.
-If you are transferring to a rehabilitation center, we will obtain the authorization for the move.
+Our office will obtain Pre-authorization insurance from your insurance company.
+You may also receive a confirmation letter from them authorizing a one or two-day stay in the hospital.
+When your doctor finds that added days are needed, one of our caseworkers will update your status and extend the authorization.
+If you are transferring to a rehab center, we will obtain the insurance authority for the move.

 Have your Lumbar Laminectomy Surgery Conducted by the Best

 The Southwest Scoliosis and Spine Institute defines quality as a comprehensive look at all aspects of a patient’s experience.
 Accordingly, patients should seek the best care and find a doctor who is one of the very best in their field.

 - Outcomes achieved such as mortality rates and surgical infections with the lowest in the nation.

 - Compliance with researched evidence-based processes enhances care.

 - The volume of patients with complex diagnoses and procedures successfully treated.